 Passover, or Pesach, is an important Jewish holiday celebrated on the 15th day of Nisan on the Jewish calendar.
 Working with kosher-for-Pesach ingredients can be a challenge even for seasoned cooks who grew up observing the holiday.
 For example, matzo meal is a major component of many Passover recipes, but it behaves quite differently in recipes than the flour it's typically meant to replace.
 That's where matzo cake meal comes in handy.

-The Difference Between Matzo and Cake Meal
+Matzo Meal vs. Cake Meal

 Matzo cake meal is ground matzo, but the texture is much finer and akin more to flour than breadcrumbs.
-However, it does not behave like an all-purpose flour.
+However, it does not behave like all-purpose flour.
 Since cake meal is also made from already-baked matzo, it doesn't absorb liquid or develop structure in the same way flour does.
-However, its fine texture works better for recipes, and especially desserts, that are meant to have a more delicate crumb.
+Its fine texture works better for recipes, and especially desserts, that are meant to have a more delicate crumb.